Matthew 8

 [2] And behold, a leper having come, worshipped Him saying, Lord, if Thou will, Thou can make me clean.

-Comments Matthew 8:2 The Lord chose this leper first to comfort him because his heart was searching for the Lord.
-He was a poor man with a body that was dirtied by leprosy but with a humble and clean heart.
+Comments Matthew 8:2 The Lord chose this leper first to comfort him, because his heart was searching for the Lord.
+He was a poor man with a body dirty with leprosy, but with a humble and clean heart.

 [3] And having stretched out the hand, He touched him, saying, I will; be you made clean!
 And straightaway his leprosy was cleansed.